Living Freedom Summer School 2024

 HOW TO APPLY

-If you will be between 18 and 30 years old on 11-13 July 2024, then complete the application form here by Monday 3 June.
+The deadline for applications has now passed.
 Successful applicants will be notified by Wednesday 12 June, at which time a fee of £50 will be payable.

 SUPPORTED BY